adeo/mozaic-design-system/README.md

 - design system front-end lead
 - maintainer of the source code
+- main contributor and maintainer of the styleguide tool based on gatsby
 - keep consistency in code base
 - keep consistency between code and design
 - review code updates